-How Do I Tan Even When It’s Cloudy?
+How Is It Possible to Tan Even When It’s Cloudy?

 The sun’s rays are made of UVA rays, UVB rays, and visible light.
 The common misconception is you have to be under visible light to tan.
-Wrong!
+This is WRONG.

-Even when Mr. Sun is hiding, you can still get your tan.
-This is all thanks to the sun’s ultraviolet rays, which can penetrate the clouds.
+Even when the sun is hiding, you can still get your tan.
+This is all thanks to the sun’s ultraviolet rays, which can penetrate through the clouds.

 Scientific instruments will detect them, but this means that you will have NO IDEA how many rays you are getting until you see their effect.